hms-networks/flexy-osisoft-connector/README.md

 ### Installation

-Using FTP transfer the contents of the osisoft_connector directory to the /usr/ directory of the eWON via FTP.
-If successful you should have a css directory, js directory, config.html, ConnectorConfig.json, flexy-osisoft-connector.jar, and jvmrun located in the /usr/ directory of the Flexy.
-You must also follow all steps in the Certificates section below.
+Using FTP transfer the following files to the /usr/ directory of the Ewon via FTP.
+* ConnectorConfig.json, an example file is provided in the starting-files directory of the release zip.
+* flexy-osisoft-connector-x-x-x.jar, the latest version can be downloaded from the github releases.
+* jvmrun, this file is provided in the starting-files directory of the release zip.
+* You must also follow all steps in the Certificates section below and transfer the resulting certificates to the correct location on the Flexy.

 ### Running

-The application will start automatically on startup
+The application will start automatically on power on if the jvmrun file has been transferred to the /usr/ directory of the Ewon via FTP and the AutoRestart configuration setting is enabled.

 ## Certificates